calacuda/picocalc-bevy-test/README.md

 Based on [https://github.com/knurling-rs/app-template](https://github.com/knurling-rs/app-template)

+## Whats The Point

+The point of this repo is to get a bevy application running on a Raspberry Pi Pico 2 powered Picocalc.

 ## Test Status

-I consider this test a **Success**.
-The only thing I've yet to implement is audio output
+This test is considered a **Success**.
+The only thing yet to be implemented is audio output.

 - [x] 2d screen rendering
 - [x] 3d screen rendering